List of Hong Kong national security cases: Handover protest and Tong Ying-kit (1 July 2020)

 Thousands of protesters gathered on Hong Kong Island on 1 July 2020, the twenty-third anniversary of the handover of Hong Kong, in opposition to the NSL which had come into effect in the late evening of the previous day.
 The 1 July march was banned by the police for the first time.
 Police displayed purple flags to warn protesters against violations of the NSL.
 The first arrest for an alleged breach of the national security law was made by police in Causeway Bay, where a man had been found to be in possession of a Hong Kong independence flag.
 On one photo posted by police on Twitter, he was seen wearing a black T-shirt with the words "Free Hong Kong" written on it.
 Netizens found that in a photo, two barely visible words, "no to", were written in front of the printed words "Hong Kong independence".
-A girl aged 15 was arrested for waving a pro-independence banner.
-Police said that 10 of the arrests made were for national security related offences.